At the start of 2019, I was living in Vancouver, which is the most expensive city in Canada.

 By the end of the year, I left Canada in order to work on my online businesses and travel the world.

 It got me wondering, what would this lifestyle of mine cost in Canada?
-For comparison, I chose the city I’m staying at currently, which is in Da Nang, Vietnam.
+For comparison, I chose the city I stayed in for two years which is in Da Nang, Vietnam.

 Renting an Apartment With a Maid